 Research what health risks may be endemic to your destination.
 Can you drink the tap water?
 Can you eat the fruits and vegetables from the market?
 The Center for disease control is an excellent resource. http://wwwnc.cdc.gov/travel

 Prescribed medications may be difficult or impossible to obtain while abroad.
 If possible, work with your health care provider to get any prescriptions filled for the period of time you’ll be abroad.

 Some countries do not allow certain prescription and non-prescription medications.
 The medications may be confiscated as you enter the country.
 It is very important that you check with the embassy webpage of your host country to see whether your medications will be allowed.

 International Health Insurance

 All NAU students are required to have international health insurance while abroad.
-Most NAU students will be enrolled in HTH international health insurance.
+Most NAU students will be enrolled in GeoBlue international health insurance.
 Others will have insurance provided by their host institution or provider.
-HTH Worldwide can provide a range of services including medical translation and health care provider locater.
+GeoBlue can provide a range of services including medical translation and health care provider locater.